sudorob0/sudorob0/README.md

 - 👋 Hi, I’m @sudoR0B0
-- I have experiance with Python, Wired and wireless networking, and Jenkins
+- I have experiance with Python, Wired/Wireless Networking, and Jenkins
 - 👀 I’m interested in Linux, Terraform, Docker, and Kubernetes
-- 🌱 I’m currently learning AWS, and Java
+- 🌱 I have the CCNA, AWS Solution Architect Associate and Security+ certifications.

 <!---
 sudorob0/sudorob0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.